cudmore/cudmore.github.io/_posts/2015-11-07-debian-server.md

 Goal is to set up a home server running Debain Jessie.

  - Share files with afp and smb
- - Run an apache web server
  - Run basic python scripts
  - Run flask servers on various ports
+ - Run an apache web server (not really set up)
+ - Run owncloud (synch clients are still slow)
  - Run transmission for torrent download

 ###0) The hardware is as follows